-Restoring America's Everglades, \$50 million - The Florida Legislature appropriated \$47 million in FY09/10 to continue the state-federal partnership, established in 2000, to restore America's Everglades and establish a more natural flow of water across the 2.4 million-acre marsh, and to implement the Northern Everglades and Estuaries Program (NEEPP).
-These funds are provided for the design and construction of CERP components, Lake Okeechobee Protection Plan components, and Caloosahatchee and St. Lucie River Watershed Protection Plan components and for the acquisition of lands for the projects included in these plans.
+Restoring America's Everglades, \$50 million - The Florida Legislature appropriated \$50 million in FY 2010/11 to continue the state-federal partnership, established in 2000, to restore America's Everglades and establish a more natural flow of water across the 2.4 million-acre marsh, and to implement the Northern Everglades and Estuaries Program (NEEPP).
+These funds are provided for the design and construction of CERP components, Lake Okeechobee Protection Plan components, Caloosahatchee and St. Lucie River Watershed Protection Plan components, and for the acquisition of lands for the projects included in these plans.
 To date, the state has committed approximately \$2.4 billion toward the \$10.9 billion CERP.
 The funding plan ensures that the projects needed for the restoration of the Everglades can continue to restore a more natural water flow and improve water quality.

-The FDEP's Tallahassee Office of Ecosystem Projects (Office of the Secretary) and the Restoration Planning and Permitting Section (Division of Water Resource Management) estimates costs of \$242,393 and \$837,841.67 respectively to oversee the Everglades Forever Act (EFA) and CERP implementation in FY 2009-10.
-The FDEP's Southeast Florida District office in West Palm Beach and South Florida District in Fort Myers estimate expenditures of approximately \$510,000 and \$22,000 respectively in support of CERP projects and other South Florida related restoration activities, including a grant of \$200,772 to the Division of Recreation and Parks for a restoration project on Key Largo.
+The FDEP's Tallahassee Office of Ecosystem Projects (Office of the Secretary) and the Restoration Planning and Permitting Section (Division of Water Resource Management) estimate costs of \$243,746 and \$837,841.67 respectively to oversee the Everglades Forever Act (EFA) and CERP implementation in FY 2010/11.
+The FDEP's Southeast Florida District office in West Palm Beach and South Florida District in Fort Myers estimate expenditures of approximately \$510,000 and \$16,480 respectively in support of CERP projects and other south Florida related restoration activities, including a grant of \$200,772 to the Division of Recreation and Parks for a restoration project on Key Largo.
 The project involves wetland restoration from a previous dredge-and-fill project associated with a portion of an undeveloped subdivision.

-Florida Fish and Wildlife Conservation Commission (FWC) (\$1,040,625)
+Florida Fish and Wildlife Conservation Commission (FWC) (\$1,496,946)

 The FWC contributes to CERP projects by providing technical assistance to the sponsoring agencies in order to ensure that CERP activities address the needs of fish and wildlife and their associated habitats.
-The Office of Policy and Stakeholder Coordination facilitates official consultations for the CERP through various processes including inter-agency planning teams, the Coastal Zone Management Program, the Fish and Wildlife Coordination Act, and the National Environmental Policy Act.
+In FY 2010/11, the agency organized an inter-divisional team to prioritize and coordinate the agency's contributions to all inter-agency ecosystem restoration activities in south Florida including the CERP.
+The Office of Planning and Policy Coordination facilitates official consultations for the CERP through various processes including inter-agency planning teams, the Coastal Zone Management Program, the Fish and Wildlife Coordination Act, and the National Environmental Policy Act.

-South Florida Water Management District (SFWMD)(\$95,884,356)
+South Florida Water Management District (SFWMD)(\$84,305,664)

 The SFWMD is the local sponsor for the majority of the over 50 projects included in the CERP.
 Planning and design is currently underway on many of these projects.
-The focus of the SFWMD's efforts during FY 2009-10 will be on continued work in partnership with the Corps on planning and design efforts associated with completion of PIRs and detailed design for several expedited projects.
+The focus of the SFWMD's efforts during FY 2010/11 will be on continued work in partnership with the Corps on planning and design efforts associated with completion of PIRs and detailed design for several expedited projects.
 The SFWMD will also continue construction on several expedited projects (including non-CERP as described in Section 3.2 below) during this period.

 The SFWMD is also engaged in acquisition of lands needed for CERP and other Everglades restoration projects.
-Current efforts are focused on acquisition of lands needed for the construction of the expedited CERP projects, the Herbert Hoover Dike Rehabilitation Project, as well as lands identified within the next five year implementation schedule for the CERP and the Northern Everglades.
+Current efforts are focused on acquisition of lands needed for construction within the next five years based on the implementation schedules for the CERP and the Northern Everglades.